-|How do the fields define and differentiate themselves?||Computer science takes a broad approach to the study of the principles and use of computers that covers both theory and application.
+|How do the fields define themselves?||Computer science takes a broad approach to the study of the principles and use of computers that covers both theory and application.
 This field involves the understanding and application of both abstract and concrete knowledge.||

 Software engineering is a field largely concerned with the application of engineering processes to the creation, maintenance, and design of software for a variety of different purposes.

 |What department is the program typically part of within the educational institution?||The computer science program is generally contained in the engineering department in four-year universities.||The software engineering program is most often housed in the engineering department in four-year universities.|